MajorZiploc/tooling_notes/code_challenges/notes.md

     also use lag to remove entries without preceding rows after work is done
     ex: rolling_average_pgsql in main.pgsql

-string_agg(distinct a.product, ',' order by a.product): aggregator to make string list
+string_agg(distinct a.product, ',' order by a.product): aggregator to make string list-like
+  NOTE: use this to create sudo lists that are actually strings. usually sql flavors have a true array_agg. but its not standard

 UNION vs UNION ALL
   UNION - removes dups